hectorgrecco/brewligan/README.md

 # Homebrew Package Manager API

-This project is a Nest.js-based API that allows users to manage their Homebrew installed packages.
+Brewligan is a Nest.js-based API that allows users to manage their Homebrew installed packages.
 Users can retrieve a list of installed packages or remove a package by its name.

 ## Features